moorepants/eme134/content/pages/lab-01.rst

      - Axes do not have labels, legible font sizes, or informative captions;
        Functions do not have docstrings; Report is not professionally written and formatted; Report format requirements are not met
-   * - Contributions
-     - Clear that all team members have made equitable contributions.
-     - Not clear that contributions were equitable and you need to improve balance of contributions.
-     - No indication of equitable contributions.